linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 12 Foreign exchange markets.md

 # Managing translation risk

 The effect of translation risk on the balance sheet can be lessened by matching the currency of assets and liabilities.
-For example, Graft plc has decided to go ahead with a US $190 million project in the US.
-One way of financing this is to borrow$ 100 million and exchange this for dollars at the current exchange rate of US1.9/£.
+For example, Graft plc has decided to go ahead with a US \$190 million project in the US.
+One way of financing this is to borrow\$ 100 million and exchange this for dollars at the current exchange rate of US1.9/£.
 Thus, at the beginning of the year the additional entries into the consolidated accounts are as shown in worked example 12.5.

 # Worked example 12.5 Translation risk